Poem of the Sea

 featuring

 “A Ukrainian village is about to be submerged under a ‘new sea,’ whose purpose is to power a hydroelectric plant and combat drought.
 In this euphonious and poetic film, director Yuliya Solntseva weaves themes of memory, transformation, and modernity.
 As a Soviet work of magical realism, [Poem of the Sea] oscillates between the fantastical and political.”
 (Museum of the Moving Image).
-Working from a script by Oleksandr Dovzhenko, “Solntseva proclaimed after her husband’s death: ‘I must complete [Poem of the Sea] in accordance with Dovzhenko’s artistic conception, putting aside every trace of my own individual vision.’
-Elsewhere, she claimed that, ‘If Dovzhenko had lived, I would never have become a director; all that I do is considered as a defense and illustration of Dovzhenko.’
+The film is based on a script by Oleksandr Dovzhenko, and “Solntseva proclaimed after her husband’s death: ‘I must complete [Poem of the Sea] in accordance with Dovzhenko’s artistic conception, putting aside every trace of my own individual vision.’
+Elsewhere, she claimed that ‘If Dovzhenko had lived, I would never have become a director; all that I do is considered as a defense and illustration of Dovzhenko.’
 Solntseva was more than just an invisible hand supporting her husband’s legacy and work.
-Dovzhenko may have envisioned them, but it was Solntseva who executed these delirious and delectable pastoral poems” (Tanner Tafelski, The Calvert Journal).
+Dovzhenko may have envisioned them, but it was Solntseva who executed these delirious and delectable pastoral poems” (Tanner Tafelski, Calvert Journal).

 FILM DETAILS